CampbeII/Tutorials/README.md

 - A development environment (hosted locally)
 - A private repo on GitHub

-Everything needs to work together seamlessly using what I currently consider as **black magic**.

 I've heard it mentioned everywhere, but i've never understood why I would want to use it.
 Here is my quest to go from completely oblivious to hopefully competant using docker.
 [Getting started with docker](docker/README.md)